Adroiti/docs-for-code-review-tools/RuboCop/Style-IdenticalConditionalBranches.md

 ## Description

-This cop checks for identical lines at the beginning or end of each branch of a conditional statement.
+This rule checks for identical lines at the beginning or end of each branch of a conditional statement.

-### Example
+## Examples

 ```ruby
 # bad